Ska: Post–third-wave ska

 In the early 21st century, ska was mostly absent from the radio, though there were exceptions.
 In 2017, Captain SKA reached number 4 on the UK Singles Chart with "Liar Liar GE2017".
 In 2018, the Interrupters broke into the U.S. charts with their single "She's Kerosene".
 By 2019, several publications started speculating about whether a "fourth wave" of ska was about to emerge.

-The term New Tone to describe a fourth wave of ska has started to pick up traction.
-The term New Tone originates from new ska band Bad Operation, to describe their two-tone sound and their city of New Orleans.
-The term has been popularized by the record label Bad Time Records due to their movie This Is New Tone.
-New Tone now has a vague definition and is used to describe the modern ska scene in general.